 But that’s not all.

-After researching Disney, I’ve found a study done by Dr. Sophie Pils from the Medical University of Vienna which documented patients who were watching Disney movies during chemotherapy.
+Sophie Pils, Ph.D., a researcher from the Medical University of Vienna documented patients who were watching Disney movies during chemotherapy.

-- Parasympathetic response – several studies have shown that crying facilitate changes in nervous system and calms the body by activation of PNS (parasympathetic nervous system) (Rottenberg et al. 2003).
+Several studies have shown that crying facilitates changes in the nervous system and calms the body by the activation of PNS (parasympathetic nervous system) (Rottenberg et al. 2003).

-- Opioid release – studies have shown that crying not only release endogenous opioids but also increases the pain tolerance limit (Wubben, 2008).
+Studies have shown that crying not only releases endogenous opioids but also increases the pain tolerance limit (Wubben, 2008).

-- Nerve-growth factor release – nerve growth factor is a protein that is found in the lacrimal glands and well as in tears.
-It plays a role mood in humans, as well as in non-human mammals (Altar, 1999).
+The nerve growth factor is a protein that is found in the lacrimal glands and well as in tears.
+It plays a role in mood in humans, as well as in non-human mammals (Altar, 1999).

-- Oxytocin release – crying helps to release oxytocin, which is responsible for increasing calmness and general sense of well-being by decreasing amygdala activity (Labuschagne et al. 2010).
+Crying helps to release oxytocin, which is responsible for increasing calmness and a general sense of well-being by decreasing amygdala activity (Labuschagne et al. 2010).

 Crying also increases the cerebral blood supply, which helps to increase the blood flow to the facial muscles.
 This is one of the reasons why people look more attractive after crying.